turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 [[start:2537444][end:2548860]] So maybe one culture or one subculture likes the checkerboard pattern and another one likes vertical lines, another one likes horizontal lines or these other kinds of repetitive structures.

 42:30 [[start:2550320][end:2559680]] What's so interesting is that the eye, when it is foraging, does not leave a trace, though it can feel like it, doesn't it?
-[[start:2559830][end:2566450]] But the eye forges around in order to get the bigger picture based on local information.
+[[start:2559830][end:2566450]] But the eye forages around in order to get the bigger picture based on local information.

-42:47 [[start:2567380][end:2572340]] What we did is we said, well, instead of imagining that as the gaze location of an eye.
-[[start:2572680][end:2579056]] Let's imagine that as the skin in the game exoskeleton on the ground of a forager.
+42:47 [[start:2567380][end:2572340]] What we did is we said, well, instead of imagining that as the gaze location of an eye, [[start:2572680][end:2579056]] let's imagine that as the skin in the game, exoskeleton on the ground, of a forager.
 [[start:2579248][end:2596508]] So let's think about that movement as something that an embodied forager does with its real body and then conditional in this setting upon it touching the seed or the food, it can lay down a pheromone trail, which the eyes can't do per se.

 43:16 [[start:2596674][end:2604056]] And so just really interesting because it's not like this was an ant paper and now we're going to try to cram it into social sciences.
-[[start:2604168][end:2613250]] It's actually like computational work in the social sciences was able to translate to Mirmacology into ants research.
+[[start:2604168][end:2613250]] It's actually like computational work in the social sciences was able to translate to Myrmecology, into ants research.
-[[start:2613780][end:2620150]] And so it's a very fruitful and bi directional relationship between studying ants and studying people.
+[[start:2613780][end:2620150]] And so it's a very fruitful and bi-directional relationship between studying ants and studying people.

 43:42 [[start:2622200][end:2627700]] Now we're going to move into the openness of questions in this second half of the lecture.

 43:48 [[start:2628120][end:2635348]] So how do the concepts of generalized synchrony and homeostasis, which are core to Active Inference, relate to collective behavior?
-[[start:2635524][end:2645144]] And here we can draw upon the work by Ralph Kaufman, Pranav Gupta and Jacob Taylor from 2021 called inactive inference model of collective intelligence.
+[[start:2635524][end:2645144]] And here we can draw upon the work by Ralph Kaufman, Pranav Gupta and Jacob Taylor from 2021 called "Anactive inference model of collective intelligence."
-[[start:2645192][end:2648236]] And this was also unpacked in Gestream Nine.
+[[start:2645192][end:2648236]] And this was also unpacked in Guest Stream Nine.
 [[start:2648418][end:2650652]] And so here's a little collective over here.

-44:10 [[start:2650786][end:2666640]] And that was about two years ago, way back when what they did in this paper was they considered a setting with two trolley cars moving around a wheel.
+44:10 [[start:2650786][end:2666640]] And that was about two years ago, way back when.
+What they did in this paper was they considered a setting with two trolley cars moving around a wheel.
 [[start:2667800][end:2670276]] And so here's how they contextualize that work.
-[[start:2670458][end:2685172]] Formal models of collective intelligence have lacked a plausible mathematical description of the relationship between local scale interactions between autonomous subsystem components individuals and global scale behavior of the composite system, the collective.
+[[start:2670458][end:2685172]] "Formal models of collective intelligence have lacked a plausible mathematical description of the relationship between local scale interactions between autonomous subsystem components individuals and global scale behavior of the composite system, the collective."
 [[start:2685316][end:2691080]] So they do a really great job staking out what they mean by individual and collective.

-44:51 [[start:2691740][end:2709600]] In this paper, we use the Active Inference formulation AIF, a framework for explaining the behavior of any non equilibrium steady state system at any scale deposit, a minimal agent based model that simulates the relationship between local individual level interaction and collective intelligence.
+44:51 [[start:2691740][end:2709600]] "In this paper, we use the Active Inference formulation AIF, a framework for explaining the behavior of any non-equilibrium steady state system at any scale to posit, a minimal agent based model that simulates the relationship between local individual level interaction and collective intelligence."

 45:10 [[start:2710340][end:2719776]] Then they had a really creative approach to disentangling how different capacities translated to different collective outcomes.
 [[start:2719808][end:2720950]] And here's what they did.
-[[start:2721720][end:2726516]] We explore the effects of providing baseline Active Inference agents.
-[[start:2726698][end:2743556]] Model one with specific cognitive capabilities, model two added in a theory of mind, model three added in goal alignment, and model four added both theory of mind and goal alignment.
+[[start:2721720][end:2726516]] "We explore the effects of providing baseline Active Inference agents [[start:2726698][end:2743556]] (Model 1) with specific cognitive capabilities, Model 2 added in a theory of mind, Model 3 added in goal alignment, and model 4 added both theory of mind and goal alignment.
 [[start:2743748][end:2745204]] What does that look like?

 45:45 [[start:2745342][end:2750044]] Again, we're not going to go into all the technical details here, but broadly, this is what it looked like.
 [[start:2750162][end:2754430]] Here was their simplest baseline Active Inference formulation case.

 45:54 [[start:2754980][end:2764080]] And then in the subsequent experiments, they added in either one or the other or both of the cognitive capacities that they described.
-[[start:2765140][end:2778870]] They studied the single DIAD case and they very cleverly expanded that into a large scale multidiad case.
+[[start:2765140][end:2778870]] They studied the single dyad case and they very cleverly expanded that into a large-scale multidiad case.
-[[start:2780040][end:2792408]] They utilized their own representation of the octave inference partition in order to facilitate the construction of this model.
+[[start:2780040][end:2792408]] They utilized their own representation of the Active Inference partition in order to facilitate the construction of this model.

-46:32 [[start:2792574][end:2797452]] And so in this case, we see the blanket with the sensory states coming in, the active states going out.
+46:32 [[start:2792574][end:2797452]] And so in this case, we see the blanket with the sensory states coming in, the active states going out:
 [[start:2797586][end:2799020]] Markov blanket.
 [[start:2800800][end:2806370]] Here we see the environment and then internal belief states or cognitive states.
-[[start:2807460][end:2819670]] So very cool work that helps us get a vocabulary around, not shut the book on, but focus on.
+[[start:2807460][end:2819670]] So very cool work that helps us get a vocabulary around, not shut the book on, but focus on

-47:00 [[start:2820440][end:2824656]] How do different agents come to synchronize?
+47:00 [[start:2820440][end:2824656]] how do different agents come to synchronize?

 47:04 [[start:2824848][end:2826624]] What is generalized synchrony?
-[[start:2826672][end:2845656]] Well, it doesn't mean Lockstep turntaking is generalized synchrony, because these two agents, the time that they're talking, has very high mutual information on the other, even though the correlation with their speaking might be negative, agent A is speaking when B is not, and vice versa.
+[[start:2826672][end:2845656]] Well, it doesn't mean lock-step.
+Turn-taking is generalized synchrony, because these two agents, the time that they're talking, has very high mutual information on the other, even though the correlation with their speaking might be negative: agent A is speaking when B is not, and vice versa.
 [[start:2845768][end:2850328]] So from a linear regression perspective, there's a negative correlation.
 [[start:2850504][end:2859840]] But from a mutual information perspective, where you can't ever have below zero information, at worst it's just noise.
 [[start:2860740][end:2867992]] You always have zero or positive amount of information of systems about other systems.

 47:48 [[start:2868156][end:2878240]] And so that opens the door to understanding generalized synchrony, which is a broader conception of how individuals and collectives are interacting.
-[[start:2878400][end:2879536]] And homeostasis.
+[[start:2878400][end:2879536]] And homeostasis,
-[[start:2879568][end:2886964]] Maybe we could even imagine that these are multiple cells in the pancreas and they're trying to coordinate on insulin sensitivity.
+[[start:2879568][end:2886964]] maybe we could even imagine that these are multiple cells in the pancreas and they're trying to coordinate on insulin sensitivity.

 48:07 [[start:2887092][end:2895176]] Or maybe this is multiple people who are securing the defense of a community and they also need to coordinate synchronously and asynchronously.
-[[start:2895288][end:2907804]] And so there's a lot of ways in which this very, very lightweight apparatus of the Active Inference partition helps us bring together and compose all these cool.
+[[start:2895288][end:2907804]] And so thewreare a lot of ways in which this very, very lightweight apparatus of the Active Inference partition helps us bring together and compose all these cool

-48:27 [[start:2907842][end:2908316]] What ifs?
+48:27 [[start:2907842][end:2908316]] hat ifs?
 [[start:2908348][end:2910480]] Well, what if it had theory of mind?
 [[start:2910630][end:2912332]] What if it had goal alignment?
 [[start:2912476][end:2915600]] What if agents had theory of mind and goal alignment?
-[[start:2916020][end:2925780]] What if we put them in a five x seven grid and then we did this and and that's what we get to do with Active Inference.
+[[start:2916020][end:2925780]] What if we put them in a 5 x 7 grid and then we did this?
+And that's what we get to do with Active Inference.

-48:46 [[start:2926120][end:2937700]] And lastly here, how can Active Inference be used to explore the balance between individual and collective behavioral and the bi directional influence of collectives on individuals?
+48:46 [[start:2926120][end:2937700]] And lastly here, how can Active Inference be used to explore the balance between individual and collective behavioral and the bi-directional influence of collectives on individuals?
-[[start:2937860][end:2952696]] And so here I draw upon the amazing and singular work of Professor Mike Levin, who wrote the computational boundary of a self developmental bioelectricity drives multicellularity and scale free cognition in 2019.
+[[start:2937860][end:2952696]] And so here I draw upon the amazing and singular work of Professor Mike Levin, who wrote "The computational boundary of a 'self': Developmental bioelectricity drives multicellularity and scale-free cognition" in 2019.

 49:12 [[start:2952808][end:2956620]] This was also explored in Livestream 25 series.
-[[start:2957060][end:2974500]] So, just to pull out a few of the great pieces of this article, and there's a stigmaic trail of many other papers for those who follow, professor Levin writes, I propose a definition of an individual based on its information processing structure.
+[[start:2957060][end:2974500]] So, just to pull out a few of the great pieces of this article, and there's a stigmergc trail of many other papers for those who follow professor Levin writes, I propose a definition of an individual based on its information processing structure.
 [[start:2975240][end:2982890]] The scale and types of goals that a system can pursue, defines or determines the boundaries and the content of the putative agent.

 49:44 [[start:2984220][end:2994510]] On this view, what defines a coherent, unified self out of its constituents, components and the surrounding environment is the set of parts that operate towards reaching specific goal states.